-The Phase I \$330,000 exploration program now complete included an airborne geophysical survey, till sampling, and 26 holes for a total of 1,270 m of diamond drilling.
+The Phase I \$330,000 exploration program included an airborne geophysical survey, till sampling, and 26 holes for a total of 1,270 m of diamond drilling.

 The original surface sampling by Herrick Gold Mines outlined a 97.5 m length in 3 sections of the Central zone averaging 20.28 g/tonne Au/1.30 m and a length of 63.9 m of the West zone averaging 9.15 g/tonne Au/1.27 m.
 Further sampling of the upper 25 m of the shaft averaged 50 g/tonne Au/1.5 m.
 These results have not been qualified.
+Results reported previously are being revised in reference to a new interpretation and more drilling results in preparation for a resource estimate.